 Coyotes will typically bite their prey at the neck, and consume the internal organs first.
 This is in contrast to other species such as bear, which will leave puncture marks as well as deep claw marks.

-- Fences are the most costly, but have been demonstrated to be the most effective
+Fences are the most costly, but are the most effective means of excluding coyotes

 - Coyotes do not typically jump over fences, but are more likely to crawl or dig underneath them